Wuppertaler

 I really

 couldn’t commend the Museum more.
-It featured so many aspects of the game;
+It featured so many aspects of the game,

-right from its foundation in England through to World War I and the truce game
+right from its foundation in England through to World War I and the truce game, along with extensive features on international football, East Germany, women’s

 football and the domestic game.